SaeedTaghavi/CS/docs/OS/Chap03.md

 !!! note "`port_allocate()`"
     Creates a new mailbox and allocates space for its queue of messages.

-Mach guarantees that multiple messages from the same sender are queued in first-in, first-out (FIFO) order but does not guarantee an absolute ordering.
+Mach guarantees that multiple messages from the same sender are queued in first-in, first-out (FIFO) order but does not guarantee an absolute ordering

 !!! info ""
     One task can either own or receive from a mailbox